storj/up/README.md

 ## How to update it to the last Storj/Edge version

+TL;DR This section explains the process to bump the storj.io/storj and storj.io/edge dependencies, however, there is _scripts/bump-storj-edge-deps.sh_ shell script that does this automatically.
+NOTE the process may need some manual intervention and it the script will tell you, so pay attention to the script output; read the process if you need to have a more understanding.

 Versions are specified in these instructions as `vX.XXX.X`.
 It should be replaced with the specific Storj/Edge version to update this tool; for example `v1.143.2`.